Healing Shame

 Step 6.
 Body scan.
 Notice where in your body you hold shame.
 For me, it’s in my hips, pelvis and low back.
 For others it’s the stomach, intestines, jaw, or throat.
 Learn to gently bring attention to where in your body you are holding tension.
 Try to go inside that area and just “breathe into the area”.
 What feelings, thoughts, images arise?

 Step 7.
-Implement the principle: Endure nobody and nothing.
+Implement this principle: Endure nobody and nothing.
 You are forced to early in life.
 As an adult you are free to eliminate from your life any and all individuals who refuse to honour your dignity as a human being.
 You want people who accept you for who you are and what you say, and how you feel, and take your viewpoint on politics seriously.
 Anybody who tries to diminish you, who refuses to listen, who mocks you, is not worth your time or energy.
 Most of us stay in these kinds of abusive relationships because we learned early that there was no exit possible.
 We can’t leave our family when we’re five.
 We might run away, but we have no choice except to come back for more.
 But it’s not true when we’re adults.
 We’re never trapped.
 Temporary loneliness is better than abuse.

 In the end, the paradigm shift involves becoming our own best friend.
 That crippling, crushing voice may never absolutely recede.
 But when it comes up and starts to bully you, know that it is no match for the compassionate voice of your True Self, the one who knows what’s really going on.
 The goal is bigger than ending the shaming voice.
 This is just a means to an end.
 The end is becoming a lover of life, of yourself, and of others.
 It’s a spiritual path we’re on, and silencing the voice of shame is a critical first step.